Weight Synchronization¶

 RL pipelines are typically split in two big computational buckets: training, and inference.
 While the inference pipeline sends data to the training one, the training pipeline needs to occasionally synchronize its weights with the inference one.
 In the most basic setting (fully synchronized data collection with traditional neural networks), the same weights are used in both instances.
 From there, anything can happen:

 In multiprocessed or distributed settings, several copies of the policy can be held by the inference workers (named DataCollectors in TorchRL).
-When synchronizing the weights, each worker needs to receive a new copy of the weights for his instance of the policy.
+When synchronizing the weights, each worker needs to receive a new copy of the weights for their instance of the policy.

 In some cases, the environment or the postprocessing hooks can rely on the usage of a model which itself needs synchronization.
 This means that there can be multiple ends in the data transfer API and one needs to think beyond policy-to-policy weight synchronization strategies.